 Whether it is in commodities, securities, or any other kind of market, arbitrageurs help to normalize the market by investing in markets where prices are well below what they ought to be.
 For instance, if a cryptocurrency investor notices an unusual drop in price in one market and decides to cash in, he or she expects that price will normalize within a given period in order to make a profit.

 Unfortunately, should the price of cryptocurrency not rise as expected beyond the length of time the investor is capable of holding the investment, he or she would be forced to sell at a loss.

 Despite the likely profit to be made, there is a limit to how much time an investor can wait for the price of the commodity invested in to reach the desired exit point.
 For this reason, arbitrageurs can only hope that things go according to plan.

-However, as most investors have learned, an unplanned lull in market price can outlast the patience of a deep-pocketed investor, really.
-As a result, limits to arbitrage are capable of putting an investor out of business, depending on how much investment is involved or compel investors to take a great loss when they close out at unfavourable positions.
+But as most investors have learned, an unplanned lull in market prices can outlast the patience of deep-pocketed investors, really.
+As a result, limits to arbitrage are capable of putting an investor out of business, depending on how much investment is involved or compel investors to take a great loss when they close out at unfavorable positions.

 Who Would Benefit From It?